COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 d.
 Complete the Practice Problem Sets - Graded

-There are twenty-three (23) practice problem sets.
+There are over twenty practice problem sets.
 They are concept-related and prepare you for the Module Quizzes and the Final Exam.
-The average of the grades of all practice problem sets counts for 40% of your course grade.
+The average of the grades of all practice problem sets counts for 35% of your course grade.
+You can find the practice problem sets in MOM.
+For availability check Dr. Stewart's Tentative Course Schedule.
+You can find its (brown) button on the Canvas Course Home Page.

 Practice 1 requires a 100% on the Syllabus Review.